Super Simple Chocolate Truffles

 Simple Chocolate Truffles

 Yum, these Simple Chocolate Truffles are such a tasty treat!
 Store in a covered container in the fridge until you are ready to enjoy.
-You could add in different flavorings (like orange or raspberry) for a little bit of a different treat or even whip in some peanut butter for chocolate peanut butter truffles!
+You could add different flavorings (like orange or raspberry or pure vanilla extract) for a little bit of a different treat or even whip in some peanut butter for chocolate peanut butter truffles!

 Simple Chocolate Truffles